Why your organisational culture has to reflect your charity values

 Sarah Carter, Co-founder, Wisdom Fish

 Sarah is Co-Founder of Wisdom Fish, a consultancy aimed at transforming individuals and organisational cultures.
-Join Sarah at our Face to Face Fundraising conference on 20th March, where she will be discussing embedding charity values on a panel of expert speakers.
+Sarah spoke at our Face to Face Fundraising conference where discussed embedding charity values with a panel of expert speakers.